ai2cm/fv3net/docs/index.rst

 :ref:`packages` describes the tools and libraries we use to organize our code.

-If you run into issues, you may want to check the :ref:`faqs` to see if this is a known issue we have a solution for.
+If you run into issues, you may want to check the :ref:`FAQs` to see if this is a known issue we have a solution for.

 .. toctree::